Easy Pieces: Composition and recording

 The band intended Easy Pieces to be more accessible than Rattlesnakes, with Cole saying, "We wanted the sound to be warmer, more luscious".
 He described the lead single "Brand New Friend" as being "about a character who's in a fairly pitiful position of being aware that he's not as happy as he once was, but not being sure what to do about it.
 He's also aware that he's verging on self-pity, which is also quite ridiculous.
 So it's quite funny too.
 He's aware it's a little cry for help."
 Cole would later disown some of his writing on the album, stating in 1990, "There are two terrible songs on Easy Pieces, one called "Grace" and another called "Minor Character" which is literally the worst lyric ever written.
 I really believed I was the Raymond Carver of song when I wrote that.
 It's truly appalling."

 Following promotion for Rattlesnakes, the band went back into the studio with Paul Hardiman again to record the follow-up.
-However, the relaxed atmosphere that had surrounded the recording of the first record was not replicated – Polydor had left the group alone while recording Rattlesnakes but now the band were well known and commercially successful, they took a more active interest and soon dismissed Hardiman, after the initial recording sessions did not immediately prove fruitful.
+However, the relaxed atmosphere that had surrounded the recording of the first record was not replicated.
+Polydor had left the group alone while recording Rattlesnakes, but now that the band were well known and commercially successful, they took a more active interest and soon dismissed Hardiman, after the initial recording sessions did not immediately prove fruitful.
 Experienced producers Clive Langer and Alan Winstanley, who up until that point had worked with Madness, the Teardrop Explodes, Dexys Midnight Runners, and Elvis Costello and the Attractions, were drafted in to replace him.
-Unlike Hardiman, who had taken a hands-off approach, Langer and Winstanley made more suggestions during the recording process, which the Commotions didn't always agree with.
+Unlike Hardiman, who had taken a hands-off approach, Langer and Winstanley made more suggestions during the recording process, which the Commotions did not always agree with.
 Langer asked Cole to control the vibrato in his voice, which Cole had no idea how to do as it was his natural way of singing, and as a result he became self-conscious about his singing.
-Reflecting in 2004 on the process of recording Easy Pieces, Cole felt that they had been pushed into making a second record too quickly: "We didn't give ourselves time to step back and think.
+Reflecting in 2004 on the process of recording Easy Pieces, Cole felt they had been pushed into making a second record too quickly: "We didn't give ourselves time to step back and think.
 The record company was telling us 'this is your moment and you must take it now' – which is crap.
 People would have waited for us.
 We were insecure so we made the record too soon and the record company fired Paul Hardiman."